dustbringer/dustbringer.github.io/src/posts/2021-11-27-git-prompt.md

 ---

 # `git-prompt.sh`
-> Allows you to see repository status in your prompt.
+> Allows you to see repository status in your command prompt.

 The script can be found [here](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh).